 Sex is Important and All, But…

 I’m not saying sex is the most critical relationship indicator, but I do think your sexual connection, if strong, signals a strong emotional and physical relationship.
-There may always be problems, complications, and reasons that sex becomes less frequent, but putting sex off until the blue moon is a good way to put your male partner into the blue ball zone and your marriage into the deep frost.
+There may always be problems, complications, and reasons that sex becomes less frequent, but putting sex off until the blue moon is a good way to put your relationship into the deep frost.

 How can you keep sex healthy and inspired?

 We can admit that as we age many aspects of our lives change.
 Our desire for sexual release may become less powerful.
-Our satisfaction with our own bodies may begin to play more of a role in how passionate you are.
+Our satisfaction with our own bodies may begin to play more of a role in how passionate we are.
 If you don’t like the way you look or feel you may not want to let anyone else see your naked body.
 You may not want to be touched.
-But let’s assume you’re in the mood for love, your into the idea of keeping your sexual connection with your partner as a priority in your life.
-Let’s look at a few clues about getting it on as our relationship is transformed by parenting and growing older.
+But let’s assume you’re in the mood for love, your into the idea of keeping your sexual connection as a priority in your life.
+Let’s look at a few clues about getting together as our relationship is transformed by parenting and growing older.

 Sex is a Moving Target